FormulaMonks/thicket/packages/thicket-pubications/posts/a-tale-about-dragons-and-Cataluña.md

 Webpack bundle failing at CID: Unexpected token: name (CID)
 ```

-We had actually come across [a Github issue](https://github.com/ipld/js-cid/issues/38) about this one before, when researching our initial problem.
-But now we could finally make sense of it.
+We had actually come across this one before, when researching our initial problem.
+Now we could finally make sense of it.

 It turns out that transpiling our dependencies to ES5 wasn't enough.
 The minification step also removes constructor names, which causes the problems [explained here](https://github.com/libp2p/js-libp2p/issues/65).